Chapter 6: Chitradipa – Light on the Analogy of a Painted Picture

 Ātmā bhāsasya jīvasya saṁsāro nātma vastunaḥ, iti bodho bhavet vidyā labhyate’sau vicāraṇāt (11).
 The belief in the variety of creation as it is presented to the sense organs is called avidya, or ignorance.
 What is knowledge?
 Vidya, or knowledge, is the conviction that bondage is not attributable to Pure Consciousness, as the five sheaths do not stick to Pure Consciousness in the state of deep sleep.
 We exist independently of the five sheaths.
 In a similar manner, God is independent of the variety of creation; and our soul, the Atman, also is free from bondage.
 This knowledge is called vidya.

 Sadā vicārayet tasmāt jagat jīva parāt manaḥ, jīva bhāva jagat bhāva bādhe svātmaiva śiṣyate (12).
 Every day we have to spend a lot of time in thinking deeply over this important matter that will enable us to know the distinction between God and creation, and their proper relationship.
-Cosmically, the relation between God and creation, and individually, the relation between the Atman and the five sheaths, is to be clear before our mind.
+Cosmically, the relation between God and creation, and individually, the relation between the Atman and the five sheaths, are to be clear before our mind.
 The relation between Consciousness and the five sheaths has been explained in the Third Chapter.
 Now, in this Sixth Chapter, we learn something about Ishvara.

 Nāpratīti stayor bādhaḥ kintu mithyātva niścayaḥ, no cet suṣupti mūrcchādau mucyetā yatnato janaḥ (13).
 Another point driven into our mind again and again, as was done earlier, is that the non-perception of the world is not freedom from bondage.
 It is the perception of the unreality of creation that is the freedom from bondage.
 There is no harm in seeing the mirage looking like water, but running after it as if it is water is ignorance.
 Even when we know that it is a mirage and we do not run after it, it is still seen.
 Even after we have seen that it is only a rope and not a snake, it will nevertheless look like a snake.
 The only difference will be that we have understood that it is a rope and not a snake.
 The water in the mirage will still appear even to the person who knows that it is not water.

 Similarly, even for a wise person, the world may be visible.
-Even a jivanmukta will see the world, but he will know that it is not there and, therefore, he will not be attached.
+Even a jivanmukta will see the world, but he will know that it is not there, and therefore he will not be attached.
 If mere non-perception of a thing is freedom, we would be freed in deep sleep, in a coma, or in a swoon.
 We could get liberation without any effort if the mere non-perception of things could be regarded as freedom, as happens every day in deep sleep.
 But this is not so.
 Non-perception of the existent thing is not freedom.
 The recognition of the unreality of an existent thing is freedom.
 Let it be there, but we do not get attached to it on account of knowing what it is made of, really speaking.
 Perception itself is not bondage; the ignorance attached to the perception is bondage.

 Paramātmā vaśeṣo’pi tat satyatva viniścayaḥ, na jagat vismṛtir no ceñ jīvan muktirna saṁbhavet (14).
 The unreality of the world is, at the same time, an affirmation of the reality of God.
 When the forms and names are brushed aside as finally not valid in this process of creation, we will get awakened to the consciousness of the background.
 When we do not see the ink, we will then see the cloth.
 Even in a cinema we can see the screen behind the film if we concentrate our mind properly.
-We have to adjust our eyes in such a way that we refuse to focus on the dancing of pictures, and then we can see the cloth in spite of the movements.
+We have to adjust our eyes in such a way that we refuse to focus on the dancing pictures, and then we can see the cloth in spite of the movements.

 In a similar manner, we can see the consciousness of the Absolute pervading all things, notwithstanding the fact that there is a variety of names and forms.
 This condition of seeing the variety and yet being conscious of the Universal Being at the same time is called jivanmukti.

 Parokṣā cāparo kṣeti vidyā dvedhā vicārajā, tatra parokṣa vidyāptau vicāro’yaṁ samāpyate (15).
 Indirect knowledge and direct knowledge are two kinds of knowledge, two kinds of vidya, as the Mundaka Upanishad has told us.
-The higher knowledge is called direct knowledge, or is sometimes known as immediate knowledge.
+The higher knowledge is called direct knowledge, or it is sometimes known as immediate knowledge.
 The lower knowledge is called indirect knowledge or mediate knowledge.

 When direct knowledge is attained, all our suffering ceases, and our effort at investigation into the nature of things also ceases.
 There is nothing for us to do afterwards, once direct knowledge appears.
 Indirect knowledge is that knowledge we obtain of things in the world through the media of the instrument of perception.
 Eyes are necessary, ears are necessary, light is necessary; so many things are necessary to know that a thing is there outside.
 That is called mediate knowledge.
 As there is a medium between the perceiver and the perceived, this is lower knowledge.
 But when we actually become the object itself by entering into it, that is direct perception.
 Actually, it is not perception; it is the actual being of the object itself.
 There we are really liberated.